Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="exceptionhandling"></a>
 ## 7.1 Exception Handling/ Error Reporting

-_\&lt;This is where you can explain the error conditions/Exceptions that normally happen in Interfaces or cross flow system integrations.
+_This is where you can explain the error conditions/Exceptions that normally happen in Interfaces or cross flow system integrations.
 Explain the nature of exception, Error Id, Root cause of the error and also the strategy to handle the scenario.
 You can also indicate if there are any concurrent programs designed to automatically handle the error records or error conditions.
-State if there are any error reports generated or notifications utilized to alarm the support teams and system Administrators during the interface failures or outages\&gt;_
+State if there are any error reports generated or notifications utilized to alarm the support teams and system Administrators during the interface failures or outages_

 | **Exception/ Error ID** | **Error** | **Cause** | **Solution Strategy** |
 | --- | --- | --- | --- |